MODERN SLAVERY ACT STATEMENT

 As part of our initiative to identify and mitigate risk within our product supply chain, we undertake the following activities:

-1) Inspect, undertake a compliance review, and audit new sites of direct first-tier product suppliers prior to production and sourcing.
-Both announced and semi-announced on-site audits are then conducted on an ongoing basis by the ALLSAINTS Sourcing Team to observe compliance with industry standards and ALLSAINTS’ ethical sourcing policies.
+1) Inspecting, undertaking a compliance review, and auditing new sites of direct first-tier product suppliers prior to production and sourcing.
+Both announced and semi-announced on-site audits are conducted on an ongoing basis by the AllSaints Sourcing Team to observe compliance with industry standards and AllSaints’ ethical sourcing policies.

-2) Require all direct first-tier product suppliers to complete and sign a supplier profile questionnaire and set up form.
+2) Continuing to require all direct first-tier product suppliers to complete and sign a supplier profile questionnaire and set up form.
 This confirms that the supplier has, among other things, a human rights compliance programme in place and complies with employment laws in that jurisdiction.

-3) Require all direct first-tier product suppliers to agree to and comply with ALLSAINTS’ Anti-Slavery and Human Trafficking Policy, Code of Conduct and Ethical Trading Initiative, Policy on Cotton Fiber Sourcing from Uzbekistan and anti-bribery terms and conditions contained in the ALLSAINTS Supplier Manual.
+3) Continuing to require all direct first-tier product suppliers to agree to and comply with AllSaints’ Anti-Slavery and Human Trafficking Policy, Code of Conduct and Ethical Trading Initiative, Policy on Cotton Fiber Sourcing from Uzbekistan and anti-bribery and corruption terms and conditions contained in the AllSaints Supplier Manual.

-4) In 2013, we set up a whistleblowing telephone line with an accompanying whistleblowing procedure/policy (updated in 2015) that applies to employees, contractors and anyone else acting on ALLSAINTS’ behalf so that risks such as modern slavery in our business dealings can be reported in confidence for subsequent investigation.
+4) Ensuring that our employees, contractors and anyone else acting on AllSaints’ behalf are aware of our whistleblowing telephone line and the accompanying whistleblowing procedure/policy so that risks such as modern slavery in our business dealings can be reported in confidence for subsequent investigation.
 We want to make sure that there are no barriers in reporting any non-compliance with our ethical sourcing policies.

-In the forthcoming financial year, we intend to take the following further steps to: (i) ensure compliance; and (ii) raise awareness of the importance of protecting against modern slavery from contaminating our business in any way:
+In our previous statement, AllSaints chose to focus on the below actions in order to: (i) ensure compliance; and (ii) raise awareness of the importance of protecting against modern slavery and preventing it from contaminating our business in any way:

 2) Incorporate our Anti-Slavery and Human Trafficking Policy into our standard form employee contract and into our induction process for all individuals who work for us and provide training when considered necessary for existing employees.